David Oldfield (politician): Early life and education

 David Oldfield is the 4th and youngest child of June Emma (c.
-1930—present) and Ernest Radcliffe "Bill" Oldfield (1918–2008).
+1930–present) and Ernest Radcliffe "Bill" Oldfield (1918–2008).
 His uncle, Edward Peate "Ted" Oldfield was a Member of the Western Australian Legislative Assembly from 1951 to 1965, representing Maylands between 1951 and 1956, Mount Lawley between 1956 and 1962, and Maylands again from 1962 to 1965.
 He first represented Maylands as a Liberal, before contesting Mount Lawley as an Independent, and returning to Maylands under Labor.
 His paternal grandparents, Lena Eva (née Peate) was a housewife, and Ernest Henry was a Commercial traveller.

 Oldfield was born and raised in Manly, a beachside suburb of Sydney.
 His mother was a small business proprietor during Oldfield's childhood.
-His father, Ernest Radcliffe enlisted to serve in World War II.
+His father, Ernest Oldfield, enlisted to serve in World War II.
 He joined the Australian Army in 1939 and was transferred to the Royal Australian Air Force in 1940.
 He was assigned to the No. 2 Squadron and achieved the rank of Flight lieutenant before becoming a prisoner of war when the Consolidated B-24 Liberator bomber carrying his crew crash landed due to engine complications, 20 yards off the coast of Sumba Island, Indonesia, where they were captured by Japanese forces on 27 April 1945.
 The crew was rescued and returned to Australia in 1946, and Ernest Oldfield was promoted to flight sergeant and was awarded a Distinguished Flying Medal for courage...
 In later years, Ernest Oldfield became the CEO of Samuel Taylor Pty Ltd, a pioneering company of the household goods industry in Australia (known for their creation of cleaning products such as Mr Sheen and Mortein).

-Oldfield attended Balgowlah Boys School, where he took interest in shooting, swimming, and other sport-related activities.
-He became an Australian diving champion and underwater photography champion in 1986, and was named Captain of the New South Wales State scuba diving team that same year.
-He was a member of the St Ives Pistol Club.